Chairperson: Rebecca L. Sanders, Ph.D.

 Computing is a broad-based family of disciplines that includes computer science, computer engineering, software engineering, information systems and information technology.
 By design, the computing program allows the student to pursue studies in any combination of these disciplines.

 This program strives to meet the educational needs of present and future computing professionals interested in starting a career or updating their skills.
-Careers are in areas such as business and systems analysis, software engineering, project management, enterprise architecture, business process modeling and management, IT security, database design and administration, network design and administration, technology management and service management.
+Careers are in areas such as cyber security, data analytics, business and systems analysis, software engineering, project management, enterprise architecture, business process modeling and management, database design and administration, technology management and service management.

 Students may pursue the degree on a full-time or part-time basis.
-Most courses are offered in the evenings and online classes are available.
+Most courses are offered in the evenings and distance learning classes are available.
+Distance learning options for most courses offered in the department add flexibility to the program.

 Prerequisites for Admission

 Applicants must have completed or be in the process of completing a bachelor's degree from an accredited college or university.
-Applicants should also have taken at least two terms of computer programming courses in a modern computer programming language with knowledge of algorithms and data structures (or equivalent work experience).
-Applicants for the integrated practicum curriculum must have a major in computer science or computer engineering or a related discipline.
+Applicants who are not in the career change specialization must have studied computer programming in a modern computer programming language with have knowledge of algorithms and data structures (or have equivalent work experience).
+Applicants entering the career change specialization do not need the prerequisites in programming and data structures and algorithms.
+However, they must enroll in a Foundations of Computing course, which is a summer-long boot camp-like experience, designed to satisfy the prerequisites and provide the proper introduction to a career in computing.
+Applicants for the integrated practicum curriculum typically have a major in computer science or computer engineering or a related discipline and work experience.

 Applicants must submit, directly to the Graduate School: